If you’re ready to have a lush, green and healthy Pittsburgh lawn then following these two best practices will help you achieve those goals!

 If you are debating whether or not to aerate we suggest that you try to push a screwdriver into the ground if you cannot push it down very far or you struggle to get half your shovel blade into the ground, contact us about aeration.

 Core aeration is one of the best investments you can make to improve the health of your lawn.
 It reduces soil compaction, enhances the circulation of air, water, and nutrients deep into the soil, breaks down thatch, and helps thicken the lawn.
 Overseeding thickens and creates a lush grass carpet.
+Also, ask about topdressing and soil composting service.

 Learn how you can Dream Greener with our FREE Greener Grounds Guide.